shohreMasoumi/coding-practice/README.md

 We will begin with simpler formulations and gradually work our way up to harder variations.

 ### Shuffling

 Exploring shuffling algorithms: conventional, in-place, and finally Fisher-Yates for unbiased and efficient randomization.

+### Longest Consecutive Subsequence
+This problem involves finding the length of the longest sequence of consecutive integers present in an unsorted list.
+The sequence must be formed using the elements of the list with or without rearranging them.

 ## Machine Learning